sonictruth/smart-clock/README.md

 Smart Clock is a light web application written in React that displays time, weather, videos (maybe other things in the future) on a tablet-like device or anything with a browser.

-Kindle 1 2011 (Upgraded to slimp ROM) running Smart Slock under Fully.
+Kindle 1 2011 (Upgraded to slimp ROM) running Smart Clock using Fully.
 <img src="screen.png">

 [Demo with animated backgrounds](https://sonictruth.github.io/smart-clock/).